f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab5/lab5.rst

 .. image:: images/sql_inj_login.png

 4. You should see the custom block page as shown below, showing that the attempt was blocked.
-Notice that, once again, a **support ID** is generated when the page loads. **Select and copy this value** so that we can search for it in NMS-SM.
+Notice that, once again, a **support ID** is generated when the page loads. **Select and copy this value** so that you can search for it in NMS-SM.

 .. image:: images/select_copy_support_id.gif